cvat-ai/cvat/cvat-api-client/docs/TasksApi.md

     api_instance = tasks_api.TasksApi(api_client)
     id = 1 # int | A unique integer value identifying this task.
     x_organization = "X-Organization_example" # str |  (optional)
-    org = "org_example" # str | Organization unique slug (optional)
+    action = "download" # str | Used to start downloading process after backup file had been created (optional) if omitted the server will use the default value of "download" cloud_storage_id = 3.14 # float | Storage id (optional) filename = "filename_example" # str | Backup file name (optional) location = "cloud_storage" # str | Where need to save downloaded backup (optional) org = "org_example" # str | Organization unique slug (optional) org_id = 1 # int | Organization identifier (optional)
-    org_id = 1 # int | Organization identifier (optional)
+    use_default_location = True # bool | Use the location that was configured in the task to export backup (optional) if omitted the server will use the default value of True

     # example passing only required values which don't have defaults set
     try: